redaxmedia/redaxscript/README.md

 Redaxscript
 ===========

-> Redaxscript is an ultra lightweight website engine, simplifying the world of complex online projects.
+> Redaxscript is an ultra lightweight CMS, simplifying the world of complex online projects.
 Experience the future of web design and development - leave behind the confusion and build websites intuitively.